2019 Advance Auto Parts Clash

+Motor car race in Florida, U.S.

 The 2019 Advance Auto Parts Clash was the 42nd edition of the Monster Energy NASCAR Cup Series race held on February 10, 2019, at Daytona International Speedway in Daytona Beach, Florida.
-Contested over 59 laps, shortened from 75 due to rain, it was the first exhibition race of the 2019 Monster Energy NASCAR Cup Series season.
+The first exhibition race of the 2019 Monster Energy NASCAR Cup Series season, it was scheduled to be contested over 75 laps but was reduced to 59 laps due to rain.

+14 years after his previous victory in the race, Jimmie Johnson won the Clash after moving into the race lead following contact with Paul Menard, which resulted in the majority of the field being involved in the subsequent crash.

 Report

 Background

 Daytona International Speedway, where the race is held.

 The track, Daytona International Speedway, is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway, and Talladega Superspeedway.
-The standard track at Daytona International Speedway is a four–turn superspeedway that is 2.5 mi The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.
+The standard track at Daytona International Speedway is a four-turn superspeedway that measures 2.5 mi The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 Format and eligibility

-The race is 75 laps in length, and is divided into two segments; the first is 25 laps and the second is 50 laps.
-The race is open to those drivers who won a pole in the 2018 season or had won "The Clash" previously.
+The race was scheduled for 75 laps in length, and was divided into segments of 25 laps and 50 laps.

-The 2019 Clash at Daytona will not be a predetermined number of cars; rather, the field is limited to drivers who meet more exclusive criteria.
-Only drivers who were 2018 Pole Award winners, former Clash race winners, former Daytona 500 champions, former Daytona 500 pole winners who competed full–time in 2018 and drivers who qualified for the 2018 Playoffs are eligible.
+The 2019 Clash at Daytona was not a predetermined number of cars; rather, the field was limited to drivers who met more exclusive criteria.
+Only drivers who were 2018 Pole Award winners, former Clash race winners, former Daytona 500 champions, former Daytona 500 pole winners who competed full-time in 2018 and drivers who qualified for the 2018 NASCAR playoffs were eligible.